joppuyo/disable-drop-cap-v2/README.md

 ### Note for WordPress 5.8

 With WordPress 5.8, you can use the new `theme.json` feature to disable drop caps in your theme.
-Add a `theme.json` with the following content in the root of your theme.
+Add a `theme.json` file with the following content in the root of your theme.

 ```json
 {